plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 * No bounce rate so you cannot analyze the quality of different pages or referral sources
 * No support for [UTM tags](https://plausible.io/blog/utm-tracking-tags) so you cannot track your marketing campaigns, emails and minimize the dark traffic
 * No goal and event tracking so you cannot figure out whether people are taking action you're focused on and you cannot track things such as [external link clicks](https://plausible.io/blog/track-outbound-link-clicks)
-* No way to use a custom domain to serve the script as a first-party connection so the Cloudflare Web Analytics is blocked by many browsers and extensions which means fewer of your visitors get counted
+* No way to serve the script as a first-party connection so the Cloudflare Web Analytics is blocked by many browsers and extensions which means fewer of your visitors get counted

 ## Cloudflare is lightweight compared to Google Analytics but it's still 6x heavier than Plausible